Is HIPAA training required by law?

 Interactive learning methods, such as workshops and case studies.

-Maintenance of comprehensive documentation for training sessions.
+Maintenance of documentation for training sessions.

 Promotes ongoing education and refresher courses.